quanlx/OWT_Assignment/README.md

 ============ RESULTS ============

-Check folder Results to see few images that I have tested on my local.
+Download and check folder 'AdminRole - Results' to see few images that I have tested on my local.

-GOOD LUCK!!!!!!!
+THANKS & GOOD LUCK!!!!!!!